alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 *   *Fast recovery.*
     My day job involves using a computer.
-    If I have to wait hours or days to recover from a disk failure, that affects my ability to do my job.
+    If I have to wait hours or days to recover key data from a disk failure, that affects my ability to do my job.

 *   *Automated backups.*
     If I have to remember to do something, it won't happen very often.